spring-cloud/spring-cloud-kubernetes/README.md

         max:16
 ```

-As a Spring Boot application supports to be configured using some defined `profiles`, you can also define your profiles using an `application.properties|yaml` file
-where the different profiles are defined as such:
+Spring Boot applications can also be configured differently depending on active profiles and it is possible to
+provide different property values for different profiles using an `application.properties|yaml` property, specifying
+profile-specific values each in their own document (indicated by the `---` sequence) as follows:

 ```yaml
 kind: ConfigMap